NAU Graduate College

 Graduate Student of the Month

 Graduate Students of the Month are nominated by faculty, staff and administrators.
-Next month: faculty, staff and administrators in the College of Arts and Letters nominate an outstanding graduate student.
+Next month: faculty, staff and administrators in the College of Engineering, Informatics, and Applied Sciences (CEIAS) nominate an outstanding graduate student.

 Graduate student spotlight